Curriculum

 Writing

 Students learn to communicate and organize ideas in the form of small moments and seed stories focused on their lives.
-As their capacity develops, students learn the elements of research, organization and story-telling.
+As their capacity develops, students learn the elements of research, organization, and story-telling.
 Before departing for middle school, students receive extensive practice in narrative, informative, and persuasive writing styles.
 The workshop model allows students to flourish as writers via mini-lessons which equip them with tools to write.
-This system is paired with individualized coaching as the teacher conferences one-on-one with their students.
-The Lucy Calkins Writing Workshop program and “Pattern of Power” grammar curriculum is utilized.
+This system is paired with individualized instruction as the teacher conferences one-on-one with their students.

 Math

 Our approach to learning ensures students are well-versed in the “why” of math rather than rote memorization of the “how.”
 The foundation of the program is building number sense and flexibility.
-Activities in the classroom help students become comfortable deconstructing and manipulating numbers.
-Skilled instruction moves students from concrete manipulatives, to pictorial representation and lastly, abstract understanding.
+Activities in the classroom help students become comfortable composing, decomposing, and manipulating numbers.
+Skilled instruction moves students from concrete manipulatives, to pictorial representation, and lastly, to algorithmic understanding.
 Ultimately the program is designed to provide deep mathematical understanding alongside an academically rigorous course of study.
-We use the Singapore Math approach with Primary Mathematics.

 Social Studies

 As students transition from grade to grade, the curriculum slowly expands their scope of the world.
 Beginning with families and neighborhoods and ending with global geography, students learn about human society and the important role they play in a globally connected world.
 Collaboration plays a central role in our Social Studies curriculum.
-Students are often grouped together to research, explore and create alongside one another.
-The Nystrom curriculum is utilized.
+Students often engage in research and explore and create alongside one another in small groups.

 STEM